Forward Head Posture

 A study published in the Indian Journal of Occupational and Environmental Medicine looked at forward head posture in the work place.
 The results indicated that forward head posture was the most common spinal ‘defect’ found across a variety of professions.
 Over time, this leads to serious compression of the cervical nerve roots.
 The study concluded that professional education programs on correct posture, office ergonomics and corrective exercises may prevent this issues.

-How can I correct forward head posture?
+How can I correct it?

 Physiotherapy commonly helps a variety of postural problems, including forward head posture.
 Physiotherapy works to free up restricted joints, increase range of motion, reduce pain, remove nerve interference and reduce muscle tightness and tension.
 Your Physiotherapist may recommend a series of treatment sessions and specific neck exercises to correct this condition.